-HONOLULU – The Queen’s Health System (QHS), in partnership with other health care providers, first responders and traffic safety partners statewide, would like to urge everyone to designate a sober driver as part of their “new normal” this summer and year-round.
+HONOLULU – The Queen’s Health Systems (QHS), in partnership with other health care providers, first responders and traffic safety partners statewide, would like to urge everyone to designate a sober driver as part of their “new normal” this summer and year-round.
 As the State and counties move towards reopening the economy, families and friends may be reconnecting this summer to celebrate and make up for major milestones missed during the Safer at Home orders.
 Along with Centers for Disease Control and Prevention (CDC) guidelines for physical distancing, it is imperative to add to your safety list a designated driver to safely transport you to your destinations.

 “It’s been a challenging year for many of us in Hawaii,” said Dr. Kyle Perry, an emergency room physician at The Queen’s Medical Center.
 “We are all looking forward to being able to celebrate with our loved ones, but please keep yourself and others safe.
 Make no mistake: if you choose to drive impaired, you put yourself and the community in harm’s way.”